-Tab Selection Description Boot Options Select the boot device for one-time boot during next server restart.
+Tab Selection Description Power Po Boot Options Select the boot device for one-time boot during next server restart.
 Change boot mode and boot order settings.
 Power Policy Configure the power redundancy during the event of a power supply failure.
 Configure power capping policy.
 Configure power restore policy.
-Note: Refer to SMM2 web interface for more details of solution power status.
+Note: Refer to SMM2 web interface fore more details of solution power status.
 Server Properties Monitor various properties, status conditions, and settings for your server.
 Manage server start timeouts to detect and recover from server hang.
 Create Trespass Message.
-A Trespass Message is a message that you can create for users to see when they log in to the XClarity Controller.
-BMC Configuration Backup and Restore Reset the configuration of the XClarity Controller to factory defaults, backup current configuration or restore configuration from a file.
+A Trespass Message is a message that you can create for users to see when they log in to the XClarity Controller. Ва Backup and Restore Reset the configuration of the XClarity Controller to factory defaults, backup current configuration or restore configuration from a file.
 License Manage activation keys for optional XClarity Controller features.
-Network Configure networking properties, status, and settings for the XClarity Controller.
+BMC Configuration Network Configure networking properties, status, and settings for the XClarity Controller.
 Security Configure security properties, status, and settings for the XClarity Controller.
 User/LDAP Configure the XClarity Controller login profiles and global login settings.
 View user accounts that are currently logged in to the XClarity Controller.
 The LDAP tab configures user authentication for use with one or more LDAP servers.
 It also allows you to enable or disable LDAP security and manage its certificates.
-Call Home Configure call home option to collect information about system and send it to Lenovo for services.